-CRV Ambreed announced its latest team of elite “InSire” bulls this month, which are chosen based on a combination of genomic data and information about their ancestry, and are set to become the dairy industry’s next superstars.
+CRV Ambreed announced its latest team of elite “InSire” bulls in November, which are chosen based on a combination of genomic data and information about their ancestry, and are set to become the dairy industry’s next superstars.

 The team includes young Friesian bull, Lornlace HH Design-ET S3F (Design), who joined the herd improvement company’s sire proving programme earlier this year.

 CRV Ambreed global product manager grazing, Peter van Elzakker, says genetic predictions show Design has a high level of promise and genetic merit for farmers wanting to breed efficient and healthy cows.